felixinc/Applescript-Remote-for-Spotify/README.md

 This solution works, but at the same time there are a few things to improve, e.g. the name of the AirPlay speakers is hard coded by now.

 And of course this stub can easily be augmented into a remote for any other player software that supports Applescript.

+To use this software just open a Terminal window, go to the directory where you saved these files and execute ./server.sh.
+Maybe you have to make it executable first (chmod +x server.sh).
+Then open your browser and navigate to http://your-ip-address:8080/

+For the AirPlay functionality enter the name of your AirPlay device in line 1 of airport.scpt.